 Requirements for Wireless Use of ChiroPulse365:

-- Wireless-N Router or wireless Bridge/Access Point
+- Wireless-AC (or Wireless-N) Router or Wireless-AC Bridge/Access Point

-Wi-fi wireless roaming between treatment and other rooms
+Wi-fi wireless roaming between treatment and other rooms in your office

 Wi-Fi is a useful tool for network PCs (ie. for the doctor to bring into a treatment room or exam room) but wireless networks introduce areas of concern that you must be aware of:

 - Reliability vs Mobility.
 Wired networks are 100% reliable & require no real configuration.
 Wireless networks are less reliable obviously and are subject to interference, lost signals, poor reception and/or improper setup.
 With the drawbacks of wireless comes one benefit… MOBILITY.
 Wireless is typically used by the doctor/therapist for notes, re-scheduling & looking up clinical patient data (i.e. Travelcard).
 Wireless allows mobility but is not sufficient at running data-intensive tasks such as invoicing, reporting or heavy ledger editing that takes time to complete.

 A doctor wanting to carry a Surface Pro between rooms and reviewing X-Rays or medical histories – mobility – is a great example of wireless use.
 The doctor using a laptop only at their desk – no mobility required – should have a wired CAT6 (or 5e) gigabit network connection to maximize speed and stability at all times.